ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 Before submitting large changes to the wiki it is best to check the pages are rendered correctly including checking all images and links appear correctly.
 This page explains how to "build" the wiki (i.e. convert the rst files and image files into a set of html pages) on your local machine so that you can perform these checks.

-There are two methods to setup a local build environment:
+There are several methods to setup a local build environment:

 #.
 Use the `Vagrantfile <https://github.com/ArduPilot/ardupilot_wiki/blob/master/Vagrantfile>`__ in the root of the repo to create a Linux virtual machine with all the necessary packages installed.
-This is the preferred and supported method
+This is the preferred and supported method.
+#.
+Use the `Dockerfile <https://github.com/ArduPilot/ardupilot_wiki/blob/master/Dockerfile>`__ in the root of the repo to create a Linux container with all the necessary packages installed.
 #.
 Or simply install `Sphinx <http://www.sphinx-doc.org/en/stable/install.html>`__ on your local Linux machine.
 To do this, run the following command:

    .. code-block:: bash